ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Boar’s Heart (10th level required).*** You have advantage on Constitution saving throws, and you can use a bonus action to expend a hit die and heal yourself.
 Roll the die, add your Constitution modifier, and regain hit points equal to the result (minimum 1).

-***Cat's Grace.*** You have advantage on Dexterity checks, and you don't take damage from falling 20 feet or less if you aren't incapacitated.
+***Cat's Grace.*** You have advantage on Dexterity checks, and you can use your reaction when you fall to reduce any falling damage you take by an amount equal to five times your druid level, as long as you aren't incapacitated.

 ***Chameleon's Skin (6th level required).*** Your skin is able to alter its color and hue to match your surroundings.
 You can hide as bonus action, and you advantage with Dexterity (Stealth) rolls.